Berserk: A dive into Kentarō Miura's cult work

 Introduction

-The History of Berserk
+The Story of Berserk

 ![]() |